 Completely squirrel-proofing a tree can be a time-consuming undertaking.
 You will need to experiment to find which methods work the best for your garden.
 Yet it is possible!

 Typically, you will find the most success when you utilize multiple tactics at once.
 For example, we install baffles on every trunk to protect our fruit trees, routinely spray squirrel repellents, and protect our trees with wildlife netting if the problem is terrible.
+We also provide an alternative food source so the squirrels aren’t as enticed to eat the fruit from the fruit trees.

 You can try something similar to regain control over your precious fruits.
 Good luck!